Mohammedkh97/Embedded_System/README.md

-This project utilizes the following tools for development:
+These projects utilize the following tools for development:

 Microchip Studio – For developing and programming AVR microcontrollers, specifically ATmega series.
 STM32CubeIDE – For STM32 microcontroller development, including project setup, debugging, and code generation.